d3z/AdventOfCode/README.md

 ## Day six
 I'm not overly happy with my solution here.
 I know there must be a way to do this without necessarily saving the entire state, but I haven't had time today to work on it.
 I'll search for other solutions and copy ... ah, I mean, refactor.

+## Day seven
+Grrr....

+This has to be the ugliest solution to this puzzle, but I have little shame in saying I don't care right now.
+It works and that'll have to do for now.
+Some day I will refactor that huge bloated mess of a function.
+Some day.

+I originally tried modelling the circuit but that is unnecessary.
+I then tried to do it recursively, but blew the stack.
+There's probably a way to avoid so much iteration, but like I said, it works.

+Note, I simply edited the input file for the second part of the puzzle.